 You can find your personal checklist by clicking on your application for admission in myIllini.
 It’s waiting for you!
 Meanwhile, we’ll touch on some of the basics below.

 Once you accept your offer of admission (the first step on your checklist), you’ll be assigned a NetID.
 Your NetID is basically your username for most UIUC resources and accounts.
 It will stay the same all throughout college and can make for a snappy nickname.
 Hey there, qpklbbt4!
 Maybe not.
 Still, it’s fun to get a new email address.

 Now comes the hard part: to claim your NetID, you need to think of a good password.
 Of course, coming up with good passwords is aNn0Ying.
 You’re going to be even more bUGG3d when you learn that you’ll have to come up with a new good password at the end of each year, but think of it as a practice in creativity.

 If you haven’t already, you should figure out how you’re going to pay for college.
 To help with that decision, consider looking into financial aid options.
 Be sure to submit your FAFSA (even if you don’t think you’ll get anything) and check out scholarship opportunities.
 This is a complicated step, so as always, we’ve broken it down further if you want more information.

-At the University of Illinois at Urbana-Champaign, all freshmen need to live on campus, whether that be in one of the university’s residence halls or in housing approved by the university.
+At UIUC, all freshmen need to live on campus, whether that be in one of the university’s residence halls or in housing approved by the university.
 The exception is if you are a squirrel; freshman squirrels are permitted to live on the Quad but should understand that they must find their own food.